TommyChangUMD/ros-humble-ros1-bridge-builder/README.md

 ``` bash
     docker rmi ros-humble-ros1-bridge-builder
 ```

+*Note: Since building the docker image just needs docker, you could do this step on any system that has docker installed -- it doesn't have to on a Ubuntu 22.04 and it doesn't need ROS2 neither.

 ## How to use ros-humble-ros1-bridge:
 ###  1.)
 First start a ROS1 Noetic docker and bring up a GUI terminal, something like: